department-of-veterans-affairs/vagov-content/pages/education/survivor-dependent-benefits/fry-scholarship.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Fry Scholarships | Veterans Affairs
+title: Fry Scholarship | Veterans Affairs
 heading: Fry Scholarship
 display_title: Fry Scholarship
 description: Learn more about benefits available to spouses and children of active-duty Servicemembers who died in the line of duty on or after September 11th 2001.
 If you're a qualified dependent, The Marine Gunnery Sergeant John David Fry Scholarship may be able to help pay for tuition, books, and housing.